stuartfjmcknight/SARS_CoV_2_Innate_Immune_Model/README.md

 This repository contains:
 - The most updated SimBiology Model (.sbproj file)
 - The GUI and its associated source codes
-- Instructions on how to run the Model from the GUI
+- Instructions on how to run the Model from the GUI (attached as a .pdf)

 Please reach out if you have any questions. smcknigh@rams.colostate.edu